vercel-solutions/nextjs16-conf-workshop/README.md

 ## Bonus Tasks

 - Create `/blog/[slug]/page.tsx` to display individual blog posts using `"use cache"`.
-- Implement cache invalidation for individual blog posts and categories. @TODO
+- Implement cache invalidation for individual blog posts and categories.
 - Add a footer showing server time using the `connection` function.
+- Implement tags with the blog post id on featured posts.
 - Deploy the application and verify everything works.
-- Implement tag that includes information for cacheLife or cacheTag @TODO

 ## Resources